alexharri/website/posts/icelandic-developer-survey-2024.md

 ---
-title: "Iceland's software industry and development practices in 2024"
+title: "2024 Icelandic Developer Survey: Compensation, Technologies, and more"
-description: "Analyzing data from Iceland's 2024 developer survey: compensation figures, languages and technologies used"
+description: "Analyzing data from Iceland's 2024 developer survey: compensation figures, languages, and technologies used"
 publishedAt: ""
 image: ""
 ---